ArtLkv/devops-nvim/README.md

 !!!
 MY ENGLISH BAD, IF YOU FOUND THE WORST OR UNCORRENT WORD, PARAGRAPH AND ETC. PLEASE, LET ME KNOW !!!

+!!!
+In this moment, my NeoVim configuration can install only manual, but after the first milestone I create a installation bash script !!!
 ## Pre-requirements

 * Install dependencies